2026 Zambian general election: Electoral system

 The president is elected via the two-round system.
+The second round is dispensed with if a candidate secures more than 50% of the vote in the first round.

-Of the 167 members of the National Assembly of Zambia, 156 are elected by the first-past-the-post system in single-member constituencies, with a further eight appointed by the president and three others being ex officio members: the vice president, the Speaker and a deputy speaker elected from outside the National Assembly (a second deputy speaker is chosen from among the elected members).
+Following amendments to the constitution in 2025, the electoral system for the National Assembly was changed.
+Previously 156 members had been elected by the first-past-the-post in single-member constituencies, with a further eight appointed by the president and three others being ex officio members: the vice president, the Speaker and a deputy speaker elected from outside the National Assembly.
+The 2025 changes introduced a mixed-member majoritarian (non-proportional) representation system, with 226 members elected by first-past-the-post from single-member constituencies, 40 members elected by proportional representation based on the presidential vote (of which 20 are seats reserved for women, 15 for youth and five for persons with disabilities), up to 11 members appointed by the president and the vice-president, Speaker and first and second deputy speakers.

 The minimum voting age is 18, whilst National Assembly candidates must be at least 21.